Employee Attendance - Supervisor Briefing

-- Absences where the employee took extended leave without completing the proper documentation.
+- An extended leave the employee took without completing the proper documentation.

 - An employee who habitually leaves work early.

 - b.
-Supervisors should clearly inform all new hires of the employer's attendance expectations immediately upon their hire.
-Supervisors should inform new hires of the employer's policies and notice requirements for both paid and unpaid leave.
-Supervisors should also provide new employees with written copies of the attendance policy and review the policy verbally with them to avoid any confusion.
+The supervisor should clearly inform all new hires of the employer's attendance expectations immediately upon being hired.
+He or she should inform new hires of the employer's policies and notice requirements for both paid and unpaid leave.
+The supervisor should also provide each new employee with a written copy of the attendance policy and review the policy verbally to avoid any confusion.
 To advise employees of the attendance expectations during the interview process may be too early.
 To advise employees of the attendance policy after their first month of work or after their first absence is too late.

 - a.
-Supervisors should address an attendance issue as soon as the supervisor recognizes a pattern of absences or tardiness.
+The supervisor should address an attendance issue as soon as he or she recognizes a pattern of absences or tardiness.
 Addressing such issues before they escalate will avoid greater disruption in the workplace.
-Supervisors should begin by using informal measures, such as reminding the employee of the company's attendance policies and the disruption their absence causes to their co-workers.
-It is not necessary to an address an attendance issue with an employee the first time he or she calls out sick as this may not be a common occurrence.
-However, supervisors should not wait until the employee has used up all of his or her allotted days or until co-worker's complain about repeated absences to address the issue and should determinate on their own when it is appropriate to bring the issue of attendance up with the employee.
+The supervisor should begin by using informal measures, such as reminding the employee of the company's attendance policies and the disruption the absence causes to co-workers.
+It is not necessary to an address an attendance issue with an employee the first time he or she calls in sick since this may not be a common occurrence.
+However, the supervisor should not wait until the employee has used up all of his or her allotted days or until co-workers complain about repeated absences to address the issue,

 - a.
-Employers should refrain from penalizing employees for legitimate absences that could be protected by the FMLA, ADA or other state and local laws permitting employees to take legitimate absences.
-Supervisors should become familiar with the expanded definition of disability under the recent Amendments to the ADA.
+The employer should not penalize employees for legitimate absences that could be protected by the FMLA, ADA, USERRA or state and local laws permitting employees to take legitimate absences.
 The law generally prohibits covered absences from being used as a basis for disciplinary action.
-An employee may be able to penalize or discipline an employee who habitually leaves work early who takes extended leave without completing the proper documentation, fails to notify his or her supervisor when they will be absent.
+An employer may be able to penalize or discipline an employee who habitually leaves work early, who takes extended leave without completing the proper documentation, or fails to notify his or her supervisor when he or she will be absent.